eea/eea.docker.varnish/Readme.md

   * `CACHE_SIZE` Size of the cache storage
   * `ADDRESS_PORT` HTTP listen address and port
   * `PARAM_VALUE` A list of parameter-value pairs, each preceeded by the `-p` flag
-  * `BACKENDS` A list of `host:port` pairs separated by space (e.g. `BACKENDS=127.0.0.1:80 74.125.140.103:80`) that will override the VCL configuration
+  * `BACKENDS` A list of `host:port` pairs separated by space (e.g. `BACKENDS="127.0.0.1:80 74.125.140.103:80"`) that will override `/etc/hosts` parsing and the VCL configuration

 ### Docker Compose example
 Here is a basic example of a `docker-compose.yml` file using the `eeacms/varnish` docker image:

-    database:
-      image: eeacms/postgres

-    app:
+    httpserver:
-      image: eeacms/plone-instance
+      image: razvan3895/nodeserver
-      links:
-       - database

     varnish:
       image: eeacms/varnish
       links:
-       - app
+       - httpserver
-      volumes:
+      ports:
-       - /absolute/path/to/varnish/conf.d/directory/:/etc/varnish/conf.d/
+       - "8080:80"
       # env_file:
        # - /path/to/varnish.env

-The application can be scaled to use more application instances, with `docker-compose scale`:
+The application can be scaled to use more server instances as backends, with `docker-compose scale`:

-    $ docker-compose scale database=1 app=<number of instances> varnish=1
+    $ docker-compose scale httpserver=<number of instances> varnish=1

-An example of such an application is [EEAGlossary](https://github.com/eea/eea.docker.glossary).
+An example of a more complex application using the `eeacms/varnish:4` with `docker-compose` image is [EEAGlossary](https://github.com/eea/eea.docker.glossary).

 ## Copyright and license